Game of Thrones: Bran Stark is the Super Villain No One Saw Coming

-(Update: Just finished watching season 7?
-Me, too.
-This post was written before its airing, so please read the primer in Bran’s villainy below, and then head over to read my Season 7 update and then roll your Branchair over to the Season 8 Bran Finale Discussion!)
+(Update: I’ve been cooking this theory since before season 7, so please read the primer in Bran’s villainy below, and then head over to read my Season 7 update and then roll your Branchair over to the Season 8 Bran Finale Discussion!)

 Forget Joffrey and his crossbow.
 Or even Ramsey Bolton and his dogs (and his knife, and his sausage, etc.).
 It could just be that the biggest, most monstrous villain that Westeros has ever seen is, in fact, Bran Stark of Winterfell.
 Bran, the climbing boy who was pushed out of a tower window.
 The boy who dreamed of being a knight.
 It just might be that he found a lurking inner darkness and heeded the call of his very sinister destiny.